hao-lee/Graphvizer/README.md

 # Graphvizer

 `Graphvizer` is a `Graphviz` plugin for Sublime Text 3.
-It can make your experience more pleasant when editing a `dot` language file.
-You just need to edit your file at the speed of thought and this plugin will render the image and refresh it in real time.
-If the syntax is invalid, the plugin will show you some error messages.
+It can render the image automatically in real-time while you are editing the `dot` language file.
+What you need to do is just editing your file at the speed of thought and this plugin will do other things for you.
+If your dot file has syntax errors, the plugin will give you some messages.

 # Features

 * Real-time rendering
 * Real-time syntax checking
 * Error message prompting
+* Support specifying layout engine
+* Support specifying output format

 # Usage